matthewdeaves/willow/README.md

 ```

 ### Useful Shell Aliases
-Its a lot to type out the commands above.
+It's a lot to type out the commands above.
 If you build on Willow CMS you should make life easier with some shell aliases.
-You can auto set them by running `./setup_dev_aliases.sh` from the project root. [setup_dev_aliases.sh](https://raw.githubusercontent.com/matthewdeaves/willow/refs/heads/main/setup_dev_aliases.sh) will add a statement to simply load the aliases from [dev_aliases.txt](https://raw.githubusercontent.com/matthewdeaves/willow/refs/heads/main/dev_aliases.txt) when you start a new shell.
+You can auto set them (zshrc/bashrc detection included) by running `./setup_dev_aliases.sh` from the project root. [setup_dev_aliases.sh](https://raw.githubusercontent.com/matthewdeaves/willow/refs/heads/main/setup_dev_aliases.sh) will add a statement to simply load the aliases from [dev_aliases.txt](https://raw.githubusercontent.com/matthewdeaves/willow/refs/heads/main/dev_aliases.txt) when you start a new shell.
 Or you can manually add the aliases:

 1. Copy the contents of `dev_aliases.sh`
 2. Open your `~/.bashrc` file